-A database consist of a huge amount of data.
-The data is grouped within a table in RDBMS, and each table have related records.
-A user can see that the data is stored in form of tables, but in actual this huge amount of data is stored in physical memory in form of files.
+A database consists of a huge amount of data.
+The data is grouped within a table in RDBMS, and each table has related records.
+A user can see that the data is stored in the form of tables, but in actuality, this huge amount of data is stored in physical memory in the form of files.

-File – A file is named collection of related information that is recorded on secondary storage such as magnetic disks, magnetic tables and optical disks.
+A file is named a collection of related information that is recorded on secondary storage such as magnetic disks, magnetic tapes, and optical disks.

 What is File Organization?